 Manager assessments, including recognition of the variation of staff contributions, productivity, and overall performance is an integral part of the merit process and the university's ability to recognize and retain talent.
-Managers will also have the option to include merit differentiation feedback for staff rated "Achieves Expectations" using High, Medium, and Low.
+Managers will also have the option to include feedback to differentiate merit for staff rated "Achieves Expectations" using High, Medium, and Low.
 Incorporation of this feedback is subject to the school/unit leader's merit strategy.
-Optional merit recommendations should include explanation of the request, should be consistent with the school/unit leader's merit strategy, and are subject to review and approval by the school/unit leader, HRMD, and the Finance Director.
+Optional merit recommendations should include explanation for the merit input level selected, should be consistent with the school/unit leader's merit strategy, and are subject to review and approval by the school/unit leader, HRMD, and the Finance Director.
 Examples of criteria to support differentiation of merit awards within a rating are as follows:

-High Medium Low Performance is at the highest end of this performance rating, Effort is high impact and visible within the department and beyond, Exceeds some requirements of job, or Competitive skill set Performance was well-categorized by performance rating, or Effort is in line with departmental priority Performance is at the lower end of this rating, Effort had limited impact, or Employee received a salary increase (typically within this calendar year) and merit was already considered
+High Medium Low Performance is at the highest end of this performance rating, Effort is high impact and visible within the department and beyond, Exceeds some requirements of job, or Competitive skill set Performance was well-categorized by performance rating, or Effort is in line with departmental priorities Performance is at the lower end of this rating, Effort had limited impact, or Employee received a salary increase (typically within this calendar year) and merit was already considered ownership of the final performance and merit decisions for their team members.

-Providing merit recommendations and communicating the reasons behind merit decisions can be challenging, and is one of the most important responsibilities as a manager.
-Working with school/unit leadership, managers should have ownership of the final performance and merit decisions for their team members.
 If you need help constructing and practicing your message, your manager and your HRBP can assist you in understanding the school/unit merit strategy.
 See Conducting Merit Conversations section below.

+Providing merit recommendations and communicating the reasons behind merit decisions can be challenging, and is one of the most important responsibilities as a manager.
+Working with school/unit leadership, managers should have